Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Robustness Tests of Binned

 The motivation for this strategy is that CC and BAO together provide the main late-time expansion-rate and distance information beyond $z \gtrsim 0.07$, independently of the supernova absolute-magnitude calibration.
 However, these probes are much sparser than the supernova sample, and in the primary scheme A0 they tend to cluster around a small number of discrete redshifts (in particular those targeted by BAO).
 This can lead to situations in which one or two bins inherit a disproportionate fraction of the non-SNe information.
 Scheme A2 mitigates this by enforcing a more even CC+BAO sampling over $0.07 \lesssim z \lesssim 2.3$, so that no single redshift interval is dominated by a small set of CC+BAO measurements.

 As in scheme A1, each bin in A2 is assigned an effective redshift $z_{\rm eff}$ computed via the same two-step prescription.
-First, we compute an inverse-variance–weighted effective redshift for each dataset within the bin.
+First, we compute an inverse--variance--weighted effective redshift for each dataset within the bin.
 Then we take an $N_d$-weighted average over datasets to obtain a single representative $z_{\rm eff}$ for that bin.

 \paragraph{Scheme A3: SNe quantile binning.} For A3 we construct a binning scheme in which the bin edges are chosen to balance the contribution of the Type~Ia supernova sample across redshift.
 As in schemes A1 and A2, the first bin is fixed to $(0, 0.069]$ so as to isolate the very low-redshift anchor dominated by nearby SNe~Ia and megamasers.
 The remaining bins are defined by partitioning the interval $z \in [0.069, 2.33]$ into consecutive redshift ranges such that each bin contains approximately the same number of Pantheon+ supernovae.